 - Presentations – Participants qualify for the State contest through their county.
 Then during the State contest held during the Oregon State Fair, judges will chose individuals or team to represent Oregon at the National FCS Presentation Contest.
 Individuals wanting to be considered for the FCS Classic’s Presentation Contest must sign up for a judging spot during one of the first three days (usually the first Saturday, Sunday and Monday) of presentation judging.

-- FCS Skill-a-thon –This contest will be offered at the county level for all ages and top intermediate and senior contestants will qualify for the State contest.
+- FCS Skill-a-thon –This contest will be offered at the State Fair for intermediate and senior contestants.
 The top individuals (4 persons) will qualify for the National event.

 This contest will consist of one Foods and one Clothing judging class, three Identification classes (one for sewing, one for foods and one for Home Environment) and a life-skills presentation (which takes the place of oral reasons).

-The life skill presentation part of the FCS Skill-a-thon contest is completed as a team and is a presentation on a pre-determined life skill.
-The topic chosen for the 2018 contest is emergency preparedness.
+A Life Skill presentation is part of the FCS Skill-a-thon contest that is completed as a team from a pre-determined topic.
+Three topics are chosen annually and the study guides will be posted on this site.
 The participants will be given a scenario, determine best options as they relate to the scenario, then present on their decision.

 - Study guides: